 Marv Zauderer is in his third career with ExtraFood.
 He first had a 20-year career in technology, initially in R&D, and then in Sales & Marketing, at such companies as Apple.
 He then became a licensed psychotherapist with a private practice in Marin and San Francisco, practicing for 14 years before devoting himself full-time to ExtraFood.
 Marv has a Master’s degree in Counseling Psychology from Dominican University, a Master’s degree in Computer Science from Stanford University, a Bachelor’s degree with High Honors in Computer Science from UC Berkeley, and is a graduate of the Stanford Executive Institute.
 He was one of five people in the SF Bay Area to receive the 2017 Silver Jefferson Award for Public Service, and also received the Pacific Sun's 2014-15 Hero of Marin award for Innovation for his work leading ExtraFood.
-Marv is a member of the Marin Food Policy Council, has testified to the U.S. Congress' National Commission on Hunger, and was an invited attendee at Harvard University's inaugural Food Recovery Entrepreneurs Workshop in 2016 and was on the Steering Committee for Harvard's Food Recovery Entrepreneurs Workshop and U.S. Food Waste Summit in 2018.
+Marv is a member of the Marin Food Policy Council, has testified to the U.S. Congress' National Commission on Hunger, was an invited attendee at Harvard University's inaugural Food Recovery Entrepreneurs Workshop in 2016 and was on the Steering Committee for Harvard's Food Recovery Entrepreneurs Workshop and U.S. Food Waste Summit in 2018.
 He enjoys cycling, singing, and writing in his spare time.
 Here’s his story of founding ExtraFood.org:

 “In my first career, where I focused on serving teachers and learners, and in my second career, where I focused on serving families, I saw a fundamental truth over and over again: if our basic needs are not met, we cannot thrive.
 Kids can't learn, working-age adults can't find jobs and hold their heads high, elders can't age in place actively and with dignity.
 And there are few more basic needs than nutritious food.